 - Quality improvement initiatives in acute general surgery emergencies

 - Quality improvement initiatives in colorectal cancer treatment

 - Surgery in underserviced and/or marginalized members of society

 - Bowel function after rectal cancer surgery

-Dr. Brown has published several studies on surgery for colorectal cancer, the ileal pouch procedure, and surgery for Crohn’s disease.
-He has taught courses in laparoscopic colorectal cancer surgery and transanal endoscopic microsurgery.
+Dr. Brown has published over 100 peer reviewed research papers focused primarily on surgery for colorectal cancer.
+He has also taught courses in laparoscopic colorectal cancer surgery and transanal endoscopic microsurgery.